Skip to main content

 Reading state

-Because a workflow method is not atomic state is not passed as an argument to your workflow.
+Unlike other kinds of methods, state is not passed as an argument to workflow methods.
 Instead, if you need to read state you must fetch a current snapshot:

 snapshot = await self.state.read(context)